thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 So even if we didn't introduce this unification variable/type variable split, we'd still have to instantiate our item's type schemes so each referenced used fresh unification variables.

 We'll peek at instantiation, but we won't cover the details because they are rote (similar to generalisation).
-If you're interested, you can find the details [in the repo](https://github.com/thunderseethe/type-inference-example/tree/main/items).
+If you're interested, you can find them [in the repo](https://github.com/thunderseethe/making-a-language/tree/main/types/items).

 ```rs
 struct Instantiate<'a> {